omaralfaqih6/breast_cancer_wisconsin/README.md

 Your findings (Results):
 - Refine the project and identify which features for their significance(top 3 or 5), and the reason & the criteria on choosing.
-- List the names of the 2-3 models
+- List the names of the 2-3 models - SVM (Support Vector Machine) & Random Forest Model chosen out of list of 5. @SB
-- List the accuracy of each model
+- List the accuracy of each model - @SB
 - The choice of a model (How and why)
 - Work on finding the top-5 features contributed to the predictions
 - Include images and graphes/visuals